HACC2018/ohia.ai/client/README.md

 1. Add Cordova Quasar Mode to the Quasar `/client` folder: `quasar mode -a cordova`.
 1. Change into the newly generated `/client/src-cordova` folder.
 1. Add a Cordova platform (can also replace `ios` with `android`): `cordova platform add ios`.

-## Running

-### Run the client Quasar project in the browser (browser)
-1. Navigate to the `/client` folder.
-1. Run `quasar dev` to view the app in a browser.

-### Run the app in the iOS simulator (iOS)
-1. Navigate to the `/client` folder.
-1. Run the following command to create a distribution for iOS:
-    ```
-    quasar build --mode cordova --target ios --theme mat
-    ```
-1. In the terminal (or you can manually open the file instead), open the Xcode project workspace by running:
-    ```
-    open ./client/src-cordova/platforms/ios/ohia.ai.xcworkspace/
-    ```
-1. In Xcode, with the project workspace now open, select a device in the top left-hand corner, such as the `iPhone 6`, and then click the play button icon to run the project in the simulator.

-### Run the app on your iOS device (iOS)
-1. TODO